 Preheat oven to 180°C.

 - Wash and chop silverbeet into small bits.
-Place into a bowl, with onions mushrooms.
-Add sliced garlic, herbs and season.
-Add capers.
-Mix the meat thoroughly into this – hands are useful.
-Finally, add the egg, keeping a small amount back to glaze the pastry.
+Place in a large bowl, with onions and mushrooms.
+Add chopped garlic, herbs and capers.
+Season with salt and pepper.
+Mix together thoroughly – hands are useful.
+Add the egg, keeping a small amount back to glaze the pastry.

-- On a flat baking tray, shape into an oval.
-Place in a dish and bake for 30 minutes.
+- Place in a dish with sides and bake for 30 minutes.
 Let cool.
 Retain any juice to make a super easy gravy later.
 Turn oven up to 200°C.

 - On a floured surface, roll out the pastry into a large oblong.
-Place the meat on the centre of the pastry.
+Place the pie mixture on the centre of the pastry.
 Wet the edges and wrap tightly around the meat, trimming any overlap.

 - Brush with egg, make incisions in the pastry and bake for about 30 minutes, or until the pastry is crisp.